joshenoy/sathyabh.at/content/blog/2016-11-01-the-1800km-coastal-karnataka-roadtrip-part-4-jog-gokarna-ponda-palolem.md

   <br style="clear: both" />
 </div>

-By the time we were done with the temple visits, it was close to 6:00pm and it&#8217;d take us another hour and half to get back, so we decided to head back to Palolem.
+By the time we were done with the temple visits, it was close to 6:00pm and it'd take us another hour and half to get back, so we decided to head back to Palolem.
 Finding out where Castle House, our hotel was a bit tricky as the road was not lit and it was off the main road but with a bit of glancing into (slight) darkness and around, we finally reached our destination

 <div class="mythemes-gallery colls-1">
   <figure class="mythemes-item effect-bubba">